 In the Google Play Store, there are many video game emulators.
 Searching for, say, a Super Nintendo emulator brings up at least ten of them.
 Most of the emulators have ads or require you to pay.

 My emulators page saves you the trouble of looking for emulators by listing all the best ones for each system.
 Although these days the selection of good, free emulators are running dry.
 You'll need to rely on RetroArch, the multi-system emulator, to satisfy most of your emulation needs.

-The only emulators I recommend paying for are DraStic DS (NDS) and ePSXe (PS1) because they're genuinely the best (they go for $4-5 US).
+The only emulators I recommend paying for are DraStic DS (NDS), and possibly ePSXe (PS1) if you don't like DuckStation (a free PS1 emulator).
+DraStic DS and ePSXe go for around $4-5 US.
 If you like standalone emulators and you don't like RetroArch, the “.emu” series of emulators are an excellent, high quality option (they go for $3-5 US).
 The .emu emulators are intuitive, feature-rich, and small in size.